Beekeeper, Honeybee Aficionado, Doctor Who Lover, Always Experimenting ~ A Biologist, former State Bee Inspector, Filmmaker, Writer, Mother of 3

 On this website the bees are the stars.
 Through my beekeeping chronicles, photos and videos, I try to empower and support others in their beekeeping endeavors.
 I write How-To’s for Beginners and Advanced Beekeepers from Parts of A Bee Hive to How To Autopsy A Dead Bee Colony to How to Make A Candy Board For Winter Feeding and if you don’t want to make a candy board you can purchase one here.
 I travel to beekeeping conferences and seminars, visiting beekeepers across the country and share this new-found knowledge and beekeeping methods here.
 Want to learn about Treatment Free Beekeeping or Top Bar Hives, just click on the menu above.
 I love to experiment and try new things and share those ideas with readers.
 Just wondering what you can do to help save the bees?
 Try planting some bee friendly flowers for them to forage on, simply read how here.

 Every beekeeper has their own way of doing things and every beehive has its own personality.
-Many of my hives are on the roof of my house in a suburban neighborhood.
-I also have several out yard locations across Essex County, MA.
+I have 100 hives in backyards and businesses across Massachusetts, including rooftops!
 I use Langstroths and top bars, full size hives and nucs.
 Most of my bees come from swarms and bee removals, as well as selected mite resistant genetics brought in from other beekeepers’ bees.

 In Massachusetts, I rescue wayward bee swarms and remove unwanted honeybee hives from houses.
 Through my Host A Hive program I teach non beekeepers about the importance of bees and just how amazing the honeybee is.
 Seasonally, I sell honey from my hives, beeswax candles, lip balms and lotions to local customers and at the Beverly Farmer’s Market.